Tman1351/Python-Youtube-Basketball-Clip-Finder/README.md

 If the API key is missing or invalid, the app will log errors.

-Credits:
+## Credits

-YouTube Data API provided by Google
+-YouTube Data API provided by Google

-Tkinter GUI framework included with Python
+-Tkinter GUI framework included with Python

-dotenv for environment variable management

-google-api-python-client library for YouTube API access

-Inspired by community examples and open-source projects
+-dotenv for environment variable management -google-api-python-client library for YouTube API access -Inspired by community examples and open-source projects